-There’s No School-Day Schedule That Would Make Everyone Happy
+The Curse of America’s Illogical School-Day Schedule

 It’s not entirely clear who the school day does revolve around.
 The schedules that dictate most of American K-12 life descend from times when fewer households had two working parents.
 The result is a school day that frazzles just about everybody.
 But a few changes could mitigate that frazzling significantly.
 “I don’t know about making everyone perfectly happy,” says Catherine Brown, the vice president of education policy at the Center for American Progress, a left-leaning think tank.
 “But I think that we could get much closer to optimizing for students, parents, teachers.”
 The school day, Brown says, could be improved in two main ways: It could start later, and it could go longer.

 A later start, in both middle and high school, would help with the later sleep cycles that are typical in teenage years.
-Most teens don’t naturally fall asleep until about 11 p.m., and are supposed to get about 9 hours of sleep per night.
+Most teens don’t naturally fall asleep until about 11 p.m., and are supposed to get about nine hours of sleep per night.
 But when class starts before 8:30—as the most recent federal data indicates it does at 87 percent of American public high schools—waking up in time for school cuts into needed sleep.
 Postponing the start of the school day, researchers have found, does lead middle and high schoolers to get more rest—they don't just stay up later.
-And then, once better rested, studies show that teens do better in school, get in fewer car crashes, and are less prone to depression.
+And then, once better-rested, studies show that teens do better in school, get in fewer car crashes, and are less prone to depression.

 Half past eight—the target for many start-school-later advocates—is actually still earlier than would be totally ideal.
 Kyla Wahlstrom, a lecturer at the University of Minnesota who conducted the first study examining the effects of later start times on high schoolers back in the late 1990s, told me that, taking only teens’ sleep needs into account, the best start time would be around 9:00 or 9:30; that would give them the optimal amount of time to sleep and get ready.
 “8:30,” she says, “is a compromise that allows more sleep, but does not impinge on the after-school activities.”

 In the 20-plus years since Wahlstrom conducted that first study, hundreds of schools have moved back their start times, according to the advocacy group Start School Later, which does its best to count in absence of an official government tally.
 The group’s cause has gained momentum as the American Academy of Pediatrics (in 2014), the Centers for Disease Control and Prevention (in 2015), and then the American Medical Association (in 2016) recommended that middle and high schools start no earlier than 8:30, citing sleep deprivation’s negative effects on students’ health and academics.
 A California state bill currently awaiting the governor’s signature would require most middle and high schools to start no earlier than 8:30, which could affect the sleep schedules of millions of teens; still, earlier start times remain the norm nationwide.
-(And worldwide: “Although we don’t have comparative data, I have observed that starting [the] school day early is not an exception,” said Yuri Belfali, the head of early childhood and schools at the OECD, a group representing 36 mostly wealthy countries.
+(And worldwide: “Although we don’t have comparative data, I have observed that starting [the] school day early is not an exception,” says Yuri Belfali, the head of early childhood and schools at the OECD, a group representing 36 mostly wealthy countries.
 “For example, it is not unusual that [the] school day starts at 7:30 a.m. or earlier in Singapore and other Asian countries, or in Brazil.”)

 The rationale for the second school-day change—go longer, for working parents’ sake—is just as straightforward.
 More than a thousand American schools have extended their school days by an hour and a half, and many charter schools, which have more latitude than normal public ones, have school days that end closer to when work does.
 But no movement has formed around altering the school day in this way; there’s no advocacy group called Make School Longer (a tougher sell to students, probably) and America’s respected medical groups seem unlikely to announce a stance on how to make it easier for parents to juggle work and their kids’ schooling.